Let me begin by acknowledging we’ve sometimes lost the customer perspective in our decision-making.

 We have tied the remuneration of our senior leadership to customer advocacy.

-You may have heard me say, the customer is our North Star.
+You may have heard me say, the customer is our guiding star.

 We now have a designated customer advocate, which will elevate the voice of the customer across the organisation.